windup/windup-documentation/README.md

 ## Reporting a documentation bug

-To report a Windup documentation issue, submit a [Jira issue](https://issues.redhat.com/projects/WINDUP) with the *Component* field set to *Documentation*.
+To report a Windup documentation issue, submit a Jira issue on the [Windup project page]]{JiraWindupURL} with the *Component* field set to *Documentation*.

 ## Repository Structure